aquaproj/aquaproj.github.io/docs/reference/registry-config/supported-if.md

 `supported_if` is [expr](https://github.com/antonmedv/expr)'s expression.
 The evaluation result must be a boolean.

-If the evaluation result is `false`, aqua skips installing the package and outputs the debug log.
+If the evaluation result is `false`, clivm skips installing the package and outputs the debug log.
 If `supported_if` isn't set, the package is always installed.

 The following values and functions are accessible in the expression.